- General safety

-Chemical fume hoods are tested and certified annually.
-The certification sticker on the edge of the fume hood face opening indicates the date of certification and the maximum operational sash height.
+Chemical fume hoods are tested and performance certified annually.
+The certification label on the edge of the fume hood face opening indicates the date of performance certification and the maximum operational sash height.

 Review guidelines for the safe use of chemical fume hoods.

 Ensure all gas cylinders in your laboratory are adequately secured to a solid structure with two points of restraint: one at one-third the height of the cylinder and another at two-thirds the height.

 When not in use, gas cylinders must have the regulator removed and the cap secured.
 Review requirements for gas cylinders in the Chemical safety fact sheet for compressed gases.

 Access to emergency washing facilities is required for laboratories working with hazardous chemicals.
 It must be accessible (not blocked by supplies or equipment) and generally must be located within a 10 second walk (30 m) of your laboratory area.

 Know the location of your nearest emergency shower and eyewash.
 It may be within your laboratory or in the corridor.
 Emergency showers and eyewashes are regularly tested by SFU Facilities Services.